 AL: As Nanny Jo, we think of you coming to the rescue of parents with serious discipline problems with young kids.
 But that meant going into other people’s homes.
 What challenges have you faced doing that?

 JF: I’m really upfront with my allergies.
 So households remove all foods that could be dangerous for me.
-The main one is peanut butter – as you do love a peanut butter and jelly sandwich in this country!
-The PB&Js are out, the kids can’t eat nuts, in some cases, parents do smoke, so I ask them if they can refrain from smoking around me.
+The main one is peanut butter – since you do love a peanut butter and jelly sandwich in this country!
+The PB&Js are out, the kids can’t eat nuts.
+If the parents do smoke, I ask them if they can refrain from smoking around me.

 AL: When you’re helping families for TV, how long are you in a home?

-AL: Outside of your work, how do you find accommodations for allergies these days?
+AL: Beyond work, how do you find accommodations for allergies these days?

 JF: I have to say that overall, this country lacks a compassion for those with severe allergies.